-Do you know the skin is the largest organ of your body, covering your whole body and making up almost 16% of your overall body mass?
+Do you know the skin is the largest organ of your body, covering your whole body and making up almost 16 percent of your overall body mass?
 So you must use the ingredients beneficial for your skin health.
 Ever wondered why black pepper is called the ‘King of Spice’?
 Well, this is because this seasoning has a host of health benefits for your body and skin.
 Besides, the nutrition profile of black pepper is extensive; however, its antioxidant effects are not as strong as other spices like turmeric or cinnamon.
 Black peppercorns have antiseptic properties that can help to heal skin infections.
 They also contain antioxidants, which help stop the growth of micro-organisms that cause acne, eczema, and psoriasis.
 You can protect the skin from wrinkles and other skin concerns if you use black pepper wisely from a very young age.
 It also prevents premature aging and dark spots.
 Here you’ll learn the top-notch black pepper benefits for the skin and some wise tips to incorporate them into your skincare routine.
 Let’s begin!

 “Black pepper” comes from the Sanskrit word pippali.
 It was earlier known as ‘black gold.’
 Scientifically called Piper nigrum, black pepper is a flowering vine farmed for its fruit.
 After drying, this fruit is used as spice and seasoning.
 Also, it has one of the lengthiest records as a sought-after spice due to its capacity to flavor foods and add warmth to a dish.
 The dried fruit is “peppercorn.”
 There are three sorts of peppercorns – black, green, and white.
 It helps improve your overall health and protects you from various skin-related conditions.
 Chemically, it contains a variety of vitamins, minerals, and phytonutrients that helps boost your immune system.
 It also holds the essential oil piperine.
 Its essential oil helps ease muscle aching, digestive problems, and even inflammatory arthritis.
 The aromatic goodness of essential oil derived from black pepper make it favorable for perfumes and preservatives.